Use this checklist as a guide to prepare your property for photos.

 - Kitchen surfaces should be completely clear.
 All food packaging should be packed away inside cupboards.

 - Turn all faucets and taps to the centre of each sink.

 - All cupboards, pantries and wardrobe doors closed.

 - Beds neatly made, corners and edges of doona even along bed frame, covers pulled tight and smooth, pillows nicely fluffed up in the upright position.

 - All throw rugs and cushions neatly placed.

-- All dining, desk chairs and barstools pushed into tables and evenly spaced.
+- All dining, desk chairs and barstools evenly spaced around tables.

 - Wipe shower screens, kitchen sinks and laundry troughs clean.